evrone/evrone_opensource/README.md

 fix formating and so on) in our forked repository.

-Then we create a PR within cloned repository and after PR got approved we propose changes to the original project.
+Then we create a PR within cloned repository and after PR got approved by our team we propose changes to the original project.

-Our goal is to make README of opensource projects as great as they can be.
+Our mission is to make opensource projects better.

 ## Documentation